Ramaco Resources, Inc. (METC) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-9, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ramaco Resources, Inc. ("Ramaco" or the "Company") (NASDAQ: METC).
+LOS ANGELES, Feb.
+13, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Ramaco Resources, Inc. ("Ramaco" or the "Company") (NASDAQ: METC).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN RAMACO RESOURCES, INC. (METC), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MARCH 31, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR RAMACO INVESTMENTS, CLICK HERE BEFORE MARCH 31, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?